 About

-Jim Malone, AIA
+Jim Malone, AIA, CDT

 As an avid graphic illustrator Jim is comfortable depicting design ideas via both sketching and computer-aided media throughout the design process.
-Outside the architecture office Jim enjoys documenting the built environment through photography and seeing the world through the eyes of his 4-year-old daughter.
+Outside the architecture office Jim enjoys documenting the built environment through photography and seeing the world through the eyes of his 6-year-old daughter.
 He also draws inspiration from the performing arts, astronomy, exponential technology, social media, and urban culture.

 Contact